nealsonS/eTA_LLM_Chatbot/chatbot/README.md

 - pip install -U git+https://github.com/jianfch/stable-ts.git  #for video transcription and time
 - pip install accelerate  #for video transcription and time with HuggingFace
 - pip install transformers accelerate optimum  #for video transcription and time with HuggingFace
+- pip install librosa # for audio transcription and time
+- pip install vosk # for audio transcription and time

 ### Course Materials